yonoodle/EasyDust/README.txt

 This Library is for SHARP gp2y1010 and gp2y1014 dust sensor.

-for sending pre-pulses to get correct Sensor Led current and then get avg of several reads , make blocking codes possible to acheive.
+Designed to send pre-pulses and then do several reads to get average value to reduce noise , with the pre-pulses , correct value can be achived at any time no matter blocking code used or not.

 yonoodle hsieh , yonoodle1@gmail.com , version 1  2017/06/10

-  MIT License

 KEYWORD